Spectral stability of shock profiles for hyperbolically regularized systems of conservation laws: Introduction

-Despite the similarities to hyperbolic relaxation systems our result is not contained in the results on (spectral) stability of shock profiles for such systems \cite{MZ02,H03,L03,PZ04,MZ05,MZ09,U09}.
-This is due to the fact that in general $g$ need not be the identity, and hence it is not clear, at least to the author's knowledge, how to transform \eqref{HsCL} into a relaxation equation of Jin-Xin-type \cite{JX95} (c.f.~\cite{U09,LMRS16}).
+Despite the similarities to hyperbolic relaxation systems our result is not contained in the results on (spectral) stability of shock profiles for such systems \cite{H03,L03,MZ02,MZ05,MZ09,PZ04,U09}.
+This is due to the fact that in general $g$ need not be the identity, and hence it seems not possible to transform \eqref{HsCL} into a relaxation equation of Jin-Xin-type \cite{JX95} (c.f.~\cite{LMRS16,U09}).
 Furthermore, in the setting of special relativity as in \cite{FT14} we need to allow for $g \neq \id$ since by Lemma \ref{lemLorentz} the assumption $g = \id$ is in general not invariant under a Lorentz boost.
 Finally, we want to mention the work of Lattanzio et al.~\cite{LMRS16} where stability of travelling waves for the Allan-Cahn model with relaxation is discussed.
 The underlying model being a scalar semi-linear damped wave equation they also arrive at a quadratic non-linear eigenvalue problem.
 The dispersion curves of the latter equation lie entirely in the left half of the complex plane and do not touch the imaginary axis which is a major qualitative difference to the models considered in this paper.